tud-phi/uncovering-iss-coupled-oscillator-networks-from-pixels/neurips24/rebuttal.md

 > <cite>R1</cite>: Theorem 1 seems to be trivial as it elaborates on the (nonlinear) coupling of passive systems (damped mass-spring systems) which is always passive since it does not “produce” any energy and thus, is inherently stable.
 (Same for Theorem 2).
 In this sense, the theoretical contribution seems limited.
 Is there anything I missed?

+We thank the Reviewer for their question.
+In our opinion, these theoretical (global) stability results are not trivial for the following reasons:

+1. Already small modifications to the assumptions stated in Theorem 1 and 2 would lead to multistability and, with that, lead to the loss of all global stability guarantees.
+As an illustrative example, we consider CON as stated in Eq.
+(2) in the scalar case with $K=1$ and $D=0.4$ (i.e., a typical harmonic oscillator).
+However, conflicting with the assumptions in Theorem 1, we select $W=-5$.
+Now, ddepending on the choice of $b$, this scalar system either has 1, 2 or 3 equilibria (see PDF in global response).
+If the system has more than 2 equilibria, the global stability guarantees are lost.
+This motivates why we have to carefully choose the nonlinear coupling between the (passive) harmonic oscillators.

 ### PID vs. PD

 > <cite>R1</cite>: The statement in Line 266 “PID controller has several well-known drawbacks, such […] steady-state errors (in case the integral gain is chosen to be zero)” is misleading as in this case we would say it’s a PD controller.